-To file bankruptcy in Nova Scotia we recommend that you first consult with an unbiased professional, such as 4 Pillars.
+To file bankruptcy in Nova Scotia we recommend that you first consult with an unbiased professional.
 We wrote an in-depth article on bankruptcy here.

 When you meet with your professional they will outline all of your options, ranging from budgeting all the way to bankruptcy and everything in between.
 Ultimately, the decision to file bankruptcy is yours.
 However, your chosen professional will assist you in understanding the true pros and cons related to the various options.

 Filing bankruptcy requires the services of an LIT (Licensed Insolvency Trustee), formally known as a Bankruptcy Trustee.
 They are an Officer of the Court.
 Their job is to investigate your affairs, ensure you are not committing fraud, and ensure you understand how the process works.
 They are also there to represent the interests of the creditors as well as ensuring your rights as a consumer are respected.
 These rights include things such as ensuring creditor calls stop, making sure you understand the process.